President Mamnoon signs ‘Hindu Marriage Bill’ into law

 Under this law, Hindu marriages solemnized before commencement of this law would be deemed valid and petitions under this law would be presented to the family courts.

 The law also provides for punishments of imprisonment and fines up to Rs 100,000 or both for contraventions.
-All offences under this law would be non-cognizable and non-compoundable and would be tri able by Court of First Class Magistrate.
+All offences under this law would be non-cognizable and non- compoundable and would be triable by Court of First Class Magistrate.—APP